Furious inquiry chair hits out at Post Office accused of trying to hide ‘n-word’

 The ongoing inquiry investigating the wrongful prosecution of more than 700 subpostmasters and subpostmistresses (SPMs) for theft, fraud and false accounting was halted to allow for a hearing this week, which is looking into the Post Office’s disclosure failures after the documents using racist language were uncovered by The Independent.

-Meanwhile, after we reported that the Metropolitan Police used the word ‘N*****d’ widely, Mr Wallis said the force has refused to respond to his request for the date when they stopped using the term.
+Meanwhile, after we reported that the Metropolitan Police used the word “N*****d” widely, Mr Wallis said the force has refused to respond to his request for the date when they stopped using the term.
 Consequently, he said the Information Commissioner has now ordered the Met to hand it over.

 The first report by this newspaper revealed that the DWP had used the n-word in guidance documents for doctors.